There is very little in nature that surpasses the glimmering beauty of the mineral kingdom.

 But is this enough to prove that crystals are stones of innate power?
 Maybe not.

-A study conducted by London psychologist Dr. Christopher French back in the early 2000’s seems to reveal that the affects experienced from healing crystals are all mental suggestion – or placebo.
+A study conducted by London psychologist Dr. Christopher French back in the early 2000’s seems to reveal that the effects experienced from healing crystals are all mental suggestion – or placebo.

 During a meditation practice, a group of 80 volunteers were given crystals to hold to test the effects.
 Half of the volunteers were given genuine healing crystals, while the other half were given cheap, fake crystals.
 The volunteers were also put into suggestible states prior to handling the crystals, being told that they would experience any number of different benefits.